corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/get-started/tutorials/build-basic-cordapp/basic-cordapp-flows.md

 * `holder` - The holder of the `AppleStamp`.
 This must be a `Party` type.

 {{< note >}}
-When writing flows, it's important that you consider who is calling the flow - this affects the parameters you need.
+When writing flows, it is important that you consider who is calling the flow - this affects the parameters you need.
 {{< /note >}}

 #### Add a constructor